Question: "What is the serenity prayer?"

 Forever in the next.
 Amen.

 The first two lines are most familiar because of their association with Alcoholics Anonymous.
-The co-founder of AA, William Griffith Wilson, and his staff liked the prayer and had it printed out in modified form and handed around.
+The co-founder of AA, William Griffith Wilson, and his staff liked the serenity prayer and had it printed out in modified form and handed around.
 It has been part of Alcoholics Anonymous ever since and has also been used in other twelve-step programs.

 Biblically speaking, there are some excellent thoughts expressed in this prayer and may very well be something Christians can pray and meditate on.
-The prayer speaks of a life lived in calm, courageous faith in God, reminiscent of Paul’s admonition to “be anxious for nothing” (Philippians 4:6).
+The serenity prayer speaks of a life lived in calm, courageous faith in God, reminiscent of Paul’s admonition to “be anxious for nothing” (Philippians 4:6).
 Fretting and worrying our way through life indicates a lack of faith in our God and an unwillingness to surrender to His will and trust that He has all things under control.
-At the same time, the prayer says God takes the sinful world as it is.
+At the same time, the serenity prayer says God takes the sinful world as it is.
 If that were true, He would not have sent His Son to die for sin and reconcile the sinful world to Himself (2 Corinthians 5:19).
 But He did send Jesus, and those who accept His sacrifice are the only ones who have a real hope of being “reasonably happy” in this life and supremely happy in the next.